 - Any other additional information that may help establish the cause of the abuse, the perpetrator, and the manner in which the abuse occurred

 - After making a report, the Reporting Party should notify Mid of this report by contacting their immediate supervisor.
 If the supervisor is an employee of the College, the employee should notify Security Operations and Systems.
 A copy of the written report may be requested and should be made available upon request.

 The Michigan Department of Health & Human Services maintains a website that houses various information and resources regarding the Michigan Child Protection Law, Mandated Reporters, reporting options and procedures, and informational material on reporting.
-Additionally, a Resource Guide for Mandated Reporters is also available.
+Additionally, a Guide for Detained Reporting is also available.